korenmiklos/remote-theme/_datasets/handelsregister.md

 subject:
 - managers
 - germany
+- business graph
 publisher: Palturai GmbH
-creator:
+creator: Palturai GmbH
-distributor:
+distributor: CEU MicroData
 bibliographicCitation: Palturai, 2024.
-“BusinessGraph [data set]” Palturai GmbH, Hofheim am Taunus.
+“BusinessGraph [data set]” Palturai GmbH, Hofheim am Taunus, Germany.
 Available at palturai.com.
-Last accessed 2024-09-06.
+Last accessed 2024-11-07.
 rights: Data is proprietary.
 Usage is subject to a licensing agreement with Palturai GmbH.
 Used with permission under agreement number XYZ (2023-11-01).
 acknowledgement: This research was supported by the European Commission (ERC Advanced Grant agreement number XYZ).
 The European Union is not responsible for any errors.
 format: